The Department of Economics at the Darla Moore School of Business has a well-established

 Agency, the International Monetary Fund, BellSouth, Bank of America and PricewaterhouseCoopers,

 Doctoral Program in Economics

-The Department of Economics will next be admitting students for the 2018-2019 academic
+The Ph.D. in Economics program will next admit students during the 2019-2020 academic

 Each candidate must complete 48 hours of course work with at least a "B" average and 12

 hours of dissertation credit to satisfy the university's Graduate School requirements

 to obtain a Ph.D.
 Owing to the lock-step nature of the program, admission is limited